antonfirsov/docs/2017/07-Jul/dotnet7B/dotnet7b.md

 - [May 2017 Security and Quality Rollup](https://blogs.msdn.microsoft.com/dotnet/2017/05/09/net-framework-may-2017-monthly-rollup/)
 - [April 2017 Security and Quality Rollup](https://blogs.msdn.microsoft.com/dotnet/2017/04/11/net-framework-april-2017-monthly-rollup/)

-Previously released security and quality updates are included in today's release.You can read the [.NET Framework Monthly Rollups Explained](https://blogs.msdn.microsoft.com/dotnet/2016/10/11/net-framework-monthly-rollups-explained/) to learn more about how the .NET Framework is updated.
+Previously released security and quality updates are included in today's release.
+You can read the [.NET Framework Monthly Rollups Explained](https://blogs.msdn.microsoft.com/dotnet/2016/10/11/net-framework-monthly-rollups-explained/) to learn more about how the .NET Framework is updated.